Niall of the Nine Hostages: Y Chromosome Analysis

 Following a 2006 hypothesis by Moore et al. suggesting that his Y chromosomal signature had been discovered, popular science journalists and genetic testing companies began promoting the theory that millions alive today have an unbroken descent from Niall.

-Geneticists at Trinity College Dublin found that 21 percent of men from north-western Ireland, 8 percent from all of Ireland, a substantial percentage of men from western and central Scotland, and about 2 percent of men from New York bore the same Y-chromosome haplotype.
+Geneticists at Trinity College Dublin found that 21 per cent of men from north-western Ireland, 8 per cent from all of Ireland, a substantial percentage of men from western and central Scotland, and about 2 per cent of men from New York bore the same Y-chromosome haplotype.
 The geneticists estimated that about 2–3 million men bear this haplotype.
 Moore et al. concluded that these men descend from "a single early-medieval progenitor" and implied this was associated with Niall's dynasty.
 While Moore et al. did not specifically state that Niall was the progenitor of M222, journalists quickly jumped to that conclusion.
 According to the PBS documentary series Finding Your Roots, Bill O'Reilly, Stephen Colbert, Colin Quinn, Bill Maher, and the show's host, Henry Louis Gates Jr. all display STR markers consistent with the Irish Modal Haplotype.
 The series suggested that Niall may have been the most fecund male in Irish history.

 This suggestion is no longer plausible.
 Niall does not have verifiable remains that can be tested.
 Furthermore, the paper examined only 17 STR loci, which are not a reliable means of verifying descent, as SNPs, which define haplogroups and subclades, would be.
-Indeed, more recent estimates indicate that the R1b-M222 subclade marked by the Moore et al. haplotype likely originated in the 2nd millennium BC, long before Niall is claimed to have lived, so his descendants would only represent a minority of men in this group even if Niall had been a historical figure.
+Indeed, more recent estimates indicate that the R1b-M222 subclade marked by the Moore et al. haplotype probably originated in the 2nd millennium BC, long before Niall is claimed to have lived, so his descendants would only represent a minority of men in this group even if Niall had been a historical figure.

 Perhaps even more problematic is the dearth of M222 lineages in Midlands samples.
 We would expect to find a large concentration of Niall's descendants there, as the Southern Uí Néill were dominant in that region, but we do not.
 Because of that, the identification of M222 with Niall's descendants is "difficult to justify".

 Origin of his epithet

 There are various versions of how Niall gained his epithet Noígíallach.
 The saga "The Death of Niall of the Nine Hostages" says that he received five hostages from the five provinces of Ireland (Ulster, Connacht, Leinster, Munster and Meath), and one each from Scotland, the Saxons, the Britons and the Franks.
 Keating says that he received five from the five provinces of Ireland, and four from Scotland.
-O'Rahilly suggests that the nine hostages were from the kingdom of the Airgialla (literally "hostage-givers"), a satellite state founded by the Ui Néill's conquests in Ulster, noting that the early Irish legal text Lebor na gCeart ("The Book of Rights") says that the only duty of the Airgialla to the King of Ireland was to give him nine hostages.
+O'Rahilly suggests that the nine hostages were from the kingdom of the Airgialla (literally "hostage-givers"), a satellite state founded by the Ui Néill's conquests in Ulster, noting that the early Irish legal text Lebor na gCeart ("The Book of Rights") says that the only duty of the Airgíalla to the King of Ireland was to give him nine hostages.